leoheck/nexys2-samples/README.md

-# Verilog Samples
+# Nexys2 Examples

-Some verilog examples to run on a Digilent Nexys2 1200.
+Some verilog/vhdl examples to run on a Digilent Nexys2 1200.

 ## Projects/References